 - If you are experiencing unexplained mood swings, sudden bouts of depression, or are feeling blue or “low”, then you may be suffering from low testosterone.
 Testosterone is vital in mood regulation in the body, low levels of testosterone can make it difficult for the body to regulate itself.

 Exhaustion and Fatigue

 - Always tired?
 Even after a full night’s sleep?
 You could be experiencing one of the symptoms of low testosterone in women.
 Another common symptom for women with low testosterone is difficulty sleeping through the night.
-A healthy hormonal balance is key to achieving consistent, restful sleep.
+A healthy hormonal balance is a key to achieving consistent, restful sleep.

 - Another possible symptom of decreased testosterone levels is anxiety.
 Anxiety, like depression, is another mood that can result from imbalanced hormones causing changes in your brain chemistry.
 If you suddenly are experiencing bouts of anxiety, or panic attacks, it’s time to talk to your doctor about low testosterone.

 - If you find that you are having difficulty concentrating on ordinary tasks, especially when having always been able to concentrate easily on the task at hand, then you may be suffering from low testosterone.